Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 After you have created an attribute, you can edit it.
 However, only some attribute properties are editable.
 For instance, the data type, multi-language and multi-scope settings cannot be subsequently modified.

-The attribute key is locked but can be modified in very exceptional cases, for instance, if you have named it wrongly.
+The attribute key is locked but can be modified in exceptional cases, for example, if you have named it wrongly.

 > [Caution] Attribute keys are used for API access.
 Changing the attribute key, which is strongly discouraged, has an impact on the API naming for all affected entities where this attribute is included.
-That means, that all external API consumers, workflows, webhooks, or other custom code need to be adjusted accordingly in case any of them address this attribute.
+That means that all external API consumers, workflows, webhooks, or other custom code need to be adjusted accordingly in case any of them address this attribute.

 [comment]: <> (zu prüfen)

 The assignment of an attribute to an attribute set must be changed in the attribute set itself, see [Edit an attribute set](./02_ManageAttributeSets.md#edit-an-attribute-set).

 There are also some attributes that are automatically created by the system, for instance when installing a plugin or module.
 Some of these system attributes are read-only and cannot be edited at all.
 It is highly recommended not to deactivate these system attributes to avoid interfering with the functioning of the *Actindo Core1 Platform*.

 #### Prerequisites